 The amount projected to be collected from UAGCs in each land category is deducted from the total revenue sought from each category.
 The balance required from each category is divided by total land value of land in that category to establish the cents in the dollar required to achieve the revenue sought from that category.
 The relationship or differential between the categories will be the result of these calculations.

-Details of charges and the amount of revenue sought and land-valued based rates in the dollar for the 2018-19 year are:
+Details of charges and the amount of revenue sought for the 2018-19 year is: